ShivaniKhatri96/Todo/README.md

 ### Notes
 - Followed tutorial from [ckmobile](https://www.youtube.com/watch?v=WkhfTCrBU1E&t=5s&ab_channel=ckmobile) on youtube
 - In the tutorial, bootstrap is used for styling.
 However, I used Material UI and chose a different design for the website

+> This website won't be deployed.
+I will leave it as public until I have better full-stack projects.
+Thank you for your understanding!